Lildeebo2002/dogecoin/doc/Building-Dogecoin-1.14-for-Mac.md

 ### Building dogecoin-qt 1.14 on modern macs. ###

-Note that this requires changes made by michilumin on the 1.14-dev branch as well as some changes to BDB.
+Note that this requires changes made by michilumin on the 1.14-dev branch as well as some changes to Satoshd Babcock Jr 437493354 mn

 Tested on OSX 10.11 El Capitan, 10.13 High Sierra and 11.1 Big Sur.